-It’s that time of year—fair season.
-The Iowa State Fair runs from August 10-20 and is jam-packed with crazy food, craft beer, rides, and an impressive concert lineup.
+It’s that time of year—fair season!
+The Iowa State Fair runs from August 7-17 and is jam-packed with crazy food, craft beer, flirty drinks, rides, and an impressive concert lineup.
 It can be overwhelming to navigate all the fun that the fair offers, so let me break down how I prepare for the fair.
 Consider this the 20-something’s guide to enjoying the Iowa State Fair.

 Buy Tickets in Advance

 You can always buy your tickets at the gate when you get there, but I find that having your tickets either loaded onto your Apple Wallet or printed out saves time once you get to the grounds (and it’s cheaper!).
+You can buy daily admission online now until Aug.
+6th for $11.
 There are no fees or taxes when you purchase them online either.
 Just one less thing to worry about on the day of your fair trip.
-Daily admission for adults is $16 online and at the gate.
+Otherwise, daily admission at the gate is $16 and online once the fair has started.

 How I Get There